aiyer16/udacity-dend-capstone-etl/readme.md

+# Running the ETL Job
+The goal of the ETL job is to download a few datasets from IMDb, clean and manipulate them to create individual dimension and fact tables as parquet files.
+The steps to run the ETL job locally are as follows -

+- Spin up the Spark cluster in Docker using docker-compose command.
+For full instructions on creating Docker image and setting up Spark, see [Spark 2.4.3 Cluster Using Docker](#Spark-2.4.3-Cluster-Using-Docker)
+     - `cd ./Spark`
+     - `docker-compose up --scale spark-worker=4` sets up a cluster with 4 workers and 1 master.
+- Run `./src/download_files.py` to download zip files from IMDb to `./data/tmp`.
+- Run `./src/etl.py` to process the IMDb files and generated dimesion and fact tables as parquet files to `./data/`.
+The following parquet files are created -
+    - artists
+    - artists_knwnfor_titles
+    - artists_prmry_profession
+    - titles
+    - titles_genres
+    - titles_ratings
+    - titles_genres_ratings

 # Source Datasets
 The source datasets for this project come from IMDb (https://www.imdb.com/interfaces/).
 The dataset files can be accessed and downloaded from https://datasets.imdbws.com/.
 The data is refreshed daily.